SteveDoyle2/NASTRAN-95/um/intro.md

 in its behavior compared to curved beams.
 These are the stress intensification factor and the flexibility correction factors.

-   The maximum stress, åmax, in a curved pipe element is given by
+   The maximum stress, +max, in a curved pipe element is given by

                   Mc
-      åmax  =  C ÄÄÄÄ
+      +max  =  C ----
                    I

 where C is a stress intensification factor,